Running Record to the rescue!

 As you administer subsequent running records throughout the year, use those results to track individual progress.
 Then level and group students accordingly.
 Most importantly, utilize the flexibility Guided Reading affords as you move students forward in response to ongoing progress monitoring.
 Appropriate leveling is an essential strategy to ensure the success of your Guided Reading framework.

 Running Records can provide you with a gold mine of information on your students!
 As you invest your time to administer assessments, use the strategies I’ve just shared to get the most from your investment.

-Remember: To help your students move ahead toward the goal of reading fluency, use the data!
+Remember: To help your students move ahead toward the goal of reading fluency, use the running record data!

 If you’d like to join a community of teachers just like you, I have a private Facebook community where I share teaching ideas, tips and strategies.
 Better yet, I share freebies all the time with these private Facebook group members!
 So please click the link to join my Facebook community of teachers.

 If you’re looking for more strategic guidance on how to teach Guided Reading, check out my online professional development course, Guided Reading That Works!
 It’s packed full of the information you need to have an effective and successful Guided Reading program.
 In Guided Reading That Works, I go in-depth on the concepts I’ve covered in this post, plus so much more!

 And last but not least, if you’re ready to rock your Guided Reading curriculum, check out Guided Readers!